How to watch Warriors vs. Timberwolves

-The Golden State Warriors will complete their home back-to-back with Sunday’s matchup against the Minnesota Timberwolves.
-The game will be played at 5:30 PM PT in San Francisco and can be watched on NBC Sports Bay Area.
+The Golden State Warriors tip-off another In-Season Tournament matchup with Tuesday night’s game against the Minnesota Timberwolves.
+The game will be played at 7:00 PM PT in San Francisco and can be watched on NBC Sports Bay Area.

 Previously with the Warriors: